valinet/valinet.github.io/_posts/2022-01-21-Disable-the-rounded-corners-in-Windows-11.markdown

 That's it!
 The functionality has been incorporated in the latest ExplorerPatcher, version 22000.434.41.10.
 Hopefully it will serve you well.

-Update (29/08/2022): I also recommend checking out [this project](https://github.com/oberrich/win11-toggle-rounded-corners) on GitHub, which adopts a similar srategy but patches a flag inside the `CDesktopManager` singleton from `uDWM` to achieve a similar result.
-Hopefully, one day, I will have the time and maybe integrate this into ExplorerPatcher.
+Update (29/08/2022): I also recommend checking out [this project](https://github.com/oberrich/win11-toggle-rounded-corners) on GitHub.
+It basically patches `CDesktopManager::s_pDesktopManagerInstance + 28` to be a `1`, with all the quirks described above (context menus and some windows, like the UAC prompt, do not have shadows).
+Still, it is an alternative to my strategy here.
+Hopefully, one day, I will have the time and maybe integrate this into ExplorerPatcher as an option.